HorseMD/tf-flairbot/README.md

 }
 ```

-You'll also need to upload `spritesheet.png` into your subreddit's images.
-You'll also probably want
-to place a link to wherever you are hosting the flair website.
+You'll also probably want to place a link on your subreddit to wherever you are hosting the flair website.

 Finally, you can run the flair bot!